fluxcd/flux2/rfcs/0010-multi-tenant-workload-identity/README.md

 	// GetAudience returns the audience the OIDC tokens issued representing
 	// ServiceAccounts should have.
 This is usually a string that represents
-	// the cloud provider's STS service, or some entity in the provider that
+	// the cloud provider's STS service, or some entity in the provider for
-	// represents a domain for which the OIDC tokens are targeted to.
+	// which the OIDC tokens are targeted to.
+The audience may depend on the
+	// ServiceAccount annotations.
+For example, in AWS if an IAM Role ARN is
+	// not specified we assume that users are attempting to use EKS Pod Identity
+	// instead of IAM Roles for Service Accounts.
+Each use case has a different
+	// audience.
-	GetAudience(ctx context.Context) (string, error)
+	GetAudience(ctx context.Context, sa *corev1.ServiceAccount) (string, error)

 	// GetIdentity takes a ServiceAccount and returns the identity which the
 	// ServiceAccount wants to impersonate, by looking at annotations.
-	// When there is no identity configured for impersonation this method
-	// should return IdentityDirectAccess, representing the fact that the
-	// ServiceAccount's own name/reference is what access should be evaluated
-	// for in the cloud provider.
-Direct access may not be supported by all
-	// providers.
 	GetIdentity(sa *corev1.ServiceAccount) (string, error)

 	// NewToken takes a ServiceAccount and its OIDC token and returns a token